ConnorSweeneyDev/.config/readme.md

   - `sudo config CacheMode auto`.
   - `sudo config CacheDuration infinite`.
   - `sudo config LogLevel None`.
 - Run `git config --system core.longpaths true`.
-After that you can use the following aliases in your `$Env:USERPROFILE\.gitconfig` file if you want:
+After that you can use the following configuration in your `$Env:USERPROFILE\.gitconfig` file if you want:
   ```
   [alias]